chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v1.0.0

+- [!] fix how to rename entities within modules
+- [!] better verilog to verilog external instanation recognition

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

 - [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag